Delicious Places to Eat in Florence, Italy

 Family and friends often seek our recommendations, prompting us to curate a list of must-visit eateries we’ve fallen in love with over the years.
 Here, we share our favorite places to eat in Florence to help you navigate where to eat as a first-timer in a new city.

-During our last trip in October 2022, we noticed the city’s dining landscape evolving, with many new establishments making their mark.
+During our last trip, we noticed the city’s dining landscape evolving, with many new establishments making their mark.
 Consequently, making reservations has become important to ensure a spot at popular restaurants.

 Despite these changes, we always make time for our beloved spots.
-Whether you’re craving quick bites or a traditional Tuscan meal, our list highlights our favorites that will satisfy you.
+Craving quick bites or a traditional Tuscan meal?
+Our list highlights our favorites that will satisfy you.

 Before we start this Tasty Itinerary, here are a few tips…